35percent/11tystarter/src/posts/garland-ct-2.md

 #### The ownership of Garland Court’s flats

 Garland Court was completed in 2006 and its distinctive orange-hued design, by Architects drMM, was shortlisted for a RIBA Award and the Grand Designs Magazine Awards.
-The Land Registry shows 31 flats listed at the Garland Ct. address and the the title registers for each flat further show that eighteen are in private ownership, with one owned by a church trust.
+The Land Registry shows 31 flats listed at the Garland Ct. address and the the title registers for each flat further show that eighteen are in private ownership, with another one owned by a church trust.

 #### What we think...